Piper Press is an independent publisher and specialist bookseller in Sydney, Australia.

 In late 2023, Piper Press embarked on its next phase with new owners and long-time friends: Alexei Mazin and Kathryn Franco.
 Under the skilled stewardship of Margaret and John during this transition, Piper Press will continue to work with its valued artists, writers and partners to grow and include new artist monographs, while expanding architecture, design and photography publications.

 Alexei Mazin attended National Art School in Sydney and trained in painting, printmaking, photography, art theory and history.
 He is a Wynne Prize finalist (1973).
-He graduated from City Art Institute/University of New South Wales and completed post graduate studies in teaching at Alexander Mackie College/University of Sydney.
+He graduated from City Art Institute/University of New South Wales and completed post graduate studies in teaching at Alexander Mackie College and University of Sydney.
 He was a visual arts educator for over 20 years, an art history specialist and tutor at the University of Sydney and lecturer at Australian Catholic University.
 He turned his interest to photography and video production as the Head of Film and Video at KvB College and opened the Avid Training Centre in Sydney for non-linear editing by the mid 1990s.
 Alexei has been an entrepreneur and technologist in the video and broadcast field for the past 20+ years and looks forward to immersing himself in arts publishing.